stdlib-js/stdlib/.github/CODE_OF_CONDUCT.md

 Note that we prioritize marginalized people's safety over privileged people's comfort.
 We will __not__ act on complaints regarding:

-* 'Reverse'-isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'
+* "Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"
 * Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."
 * Refusal to explain or debate social justice concepts.
-* Communicating in a 'tone' you do not find congenial.
+* Communicating in a "tone" you do not find congenial.
 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions.